TibFinance/TibDotNetSdk/methods.md

 ```
 var listPaymentMethodArgs = new Tib.Api.Model.PaymentMethod.ListPaymentMethodsArgs
 {
-	CustomerId = _customer, // the Id of the customer that we need the payment method list of
+	CustomerId = new Guid(""), // the Id of the customer that we need the payment method list of
-	SessionToken = _session,
+	SessionToken = new Guid(""),
 };
 var result = TibInvoker.Portal.ListPaymentMethods(listPaymentMethodArgs);
 ```